Table of Contents

 Scientific Research and Evidence

 Scientific studies have indicated that red light therapy is effective for hives.
-Red light therapy has been proven to reduce inflammation, enhance skin healing, and enhance immune response, all essential aspects of hives treatment.
-Research points out that red light therapy causes enhanced cellular energy production, and this increased energy enables skin cells to heal and regenerate more rapidly.
-Research also suggests that red light therapy decreases inflammation through inhibition of pro-inflammatory cytokine production.
+It has been proven to reduce inflammation, enhance skin healing, and support the immune response, all essential aspects of hives treatment.
+Research also suggests that it decreases inflammation by inhibiting pro-inflammatory cytokine production.
+While direct trials are limited, evidence from related pruritus and mast cell studies supports its use, with mixed results on cytokine modulation depending on parameters—some showing anti-inflammatory effects, others cautionary increases in PBMCs.

 Clinical Studies on Red Light Therapy for Hives